RalphAS/HexBinPlots.jl/README.md

 and it doesn't seem as versatile as this (the extra `s` here disambiguates).
 `hexbins` requires `shape` and color gradient capabilities, so it does not work with all backends.

+Credit: based in part on Gadfly.jl code and other Plots recipes.